WANT SOME NEW INSPIRATION, SKILLS & LIKE-MINDED FRIENDS THIS SUMMER?

 - Could you use some help to build your Self-belief and Confidence – to get your voice heard?

-The Catalyst Programme is an inspiring, empowering & skilling programme for young women – 14 -24 years – who want to create a more sustainable future.
-This includes the Catayst Summit (online) and the Catalyst Bootcamp, a 3-day residential at Bristol University campus will provide you with the inspiration, confidence and skills to be the ‘change you wish to see in the world.’
+The Catalyst Programme is an inspiring, empowering & skilling programme for young women – 16 -24 years – who want to create a more sustainable future.
+This includes the Catayst Summit (online) and the Catalyst Bootcamp, a 3-day residential, will provide you with the inspiration, confidence and skills to be the ‘change you wish to see in the world.’

 The Mentors will be running projects around seven core sustainability themes.
 The Speakers will provide Career guidance and inspiration, while the Facilitators will ensure everyone gets what they need from the event.